hoffmangroup/segway/doc/api.rst

     .. py:attribute:: mx
         :type: InlineMXSection

-    Store Gaussian mixture distributions constructed from above-defined mixture components.
+    Store Gaussian mixture (mx) distributions constructed from above-defined mixture components.

-    Behaves as a dictionary where keys are hidden state names (from :py:attr:`self.name_collection`) and each value is an :py:class:`MX` object.
+    Behaves as a dictionary where keys are hidden variable names (from :py:attr:`self.name_collection`) and each value is an :py:class:`MX` object.

     .. py:attribute:: dense_cpt